Corporate matching gift program – How to start one + why you should

-It’s a regular old Tuesday at the office when you find out that one of your top executives placed their notice to go work for another company: your competitor.
-When asked why, they simply stated that they’re looking to work for a more purpose-driven business that will provide them with a better sense of fulfillment overall.
+A corporate matching gift program can have more impact than most realize.
+Imagine it’s a regular old Tuesday at the office when you find out that one of your top executives placed their notice to go work for another company: your competitor.
+When asked why they stated that they’re looking to work for a more purpose-driven business that will provide them with a better sense of fulfillment overall.

-On the same day, you’re informed that your sales for the year are down significantly, while a rival company across town seems to be thriving thanks to their recently-rolled-out cause marketing campaign.
+On the same day, you’re informed that your sales for the year are down significantly.
+At the same time, a rival company across town seems to be thriving thanks to their recently-rolled-out cause marketing campaign.

 It doesn’t seem like a good day for your team.
-That is, until you’re presented with an opportunity that ties back to each of the above issues.
+That is until you’re presented with an opportunity that ties back to the above issues.
 You need to get involved with corporate philanthropy!
 And more specifically, matching gifts.

-Corporate matching gifts—also known as company matching, employer matching, or regular old matching gift programs—are a favorite form of corporate philanthropy in which companies agree to match donations made by their employees to eligible nonprofit causes.
+Corporate matching gifts—company matching, employer matching, or regular old matching gift programs—are a favorite form of corporate philanthropy.
+Companies agree to match donations made by their employees to eligible nonprofit causes.

 - Social good: As one of the most obvious benefits of corporate philanthropy, supporting nonprofit causes allows for-profit businesses to provide tangible benefits to society.
 Sometimes when you do something good, its value is just that—doing something good!

 - Employee engagement: Keeping employees engaged over time is one of the best ways to increase staff retention rates and team-wide proficiency.
-Matching employees’ charitable donations communicates your dedication to supporting the causes that they care about and allows them to feel a sense of pride about the company they work for.
+Matching employees’ charitable donations communicates your dedication to supporting the causes they care about.
+Allowing them to feel a sense of pride in the company they work for.

 - Improved reputation: Just like employees like working for companies that make the world a better place, consumers like shopping from them.
 Building your reputation as a charitable-minded company can help you better appeal to your audience and establish strengthened customer relationships.

-- Tax deductions: Though you’re not likely matching gifts solely for the tax benefits, you can’t ignore that it’s a fantastic added bonus for your business financially.
-Companies matching donations are able to deduct those totals from their reported annual income, even beyond the typical 10% stipulation of corporate giving deductions.
+- Tax deductions: Though you’re not likely matching gifts solely for the tax benefits.
+You can’t ignore that it’s a fantastic bonus for your business financially.
+Companies matching donations can deduct those totals from their reported annual income beyond the typical 10% stipulation of corporate giving deductions.

 Starting to match gifts for the first time?
 Never fear—these five simple steps will guide you through the process of program planning and implementation.